Si nos dejan: Production

 The telenovela was presented during the Univision upfront for the 2020–2021 television season.
 Mayrín Villanueva, Marcus Ornellas, and Eduardo Yañez were announced in the main roles on 2 February 2021.
 However, on 12 February 2021, it was announced that due to health issues Eduardo Yañez would no longer star in the series and that Alexis Ayala would be his replacement.
 Filming of the series began on 16 February 2021, with the rest of the cast being announced.

+The series was adapted by Venezuelan writer Leonardo Padrón.
+Principal photography took place at Televisa's San Ángel forums and on location in Mexico City.